 Nyssa collapse at the end of "Four to Doomsday

 "?
-(Anyone saying "Because actor Sarah Sutton wasn't available for the following serial" — shh.)
+(Anyone saying "because Nyssa hadn't been made a companion yet when the serial was written" — shh.)
 The Fifth Doctor isn't sure, either, and it has him worried — so he takes he back to her home planet, Traken.

 Traken being unavailable in the present (the Master accidentally destroyed it in "Logopolis

 "), the Doctor opts for Traken several thousand years before Nyssa's time; before even the Keepers